matthewsmawfield/TEP-GNSS/document_map.md

         *   4.2.6 Trans-equatorial Propagation (TEQ)
             *   **Summary:** This excludes trans-equatorial propagation (TEQ) as an alternative explanation by showing its characteristic spatial and temporal signatures are fundamentally incompatible with the observed TEP correlation patterns.
         *   4.2.7 Large-Scale Geophysical Phenomena
-            *   **Summary:** This systematically rules out other known large-scale geophysical phenomena (e.g., atmospheric effects) by demonstrating that the TEP correlations are independent of their characteristic signatures and scales.
+            *   **Summary:** This does not support simple Newtonian mass-distance scaling within current power (n≈5 planets, 2.5 y) for other known large-scale geophysical phenomena (e.g., atmospheric effects) by demonstrating that the TEP correlations are independent of their characteristic signatures and scales.
     *   4.3 Spectral Coupling and Theoretical Constraints
         *   Conformal vs. Disformal Coupling Evidence
             *   **Summary:** This discusses the evidence for different coupling mechanisms, comparing conformal and disformal metric modifications in the context of the observed spectral characteristics of the TEP signal.